seanwhs/Tutorials/react/JavaScript-Array-&-Object-Manipulation.md

 # 16. 🧮 reduce() — The Most Powerful Array Method

-Beginners fear `reduce()`.
+Beginners often fear `reduce()`.

-That is completely normal.
+That is normal.

-It is more abstract.
+It feels abstract at first.

-But once understood, it becomes extremely powerful.
+But once understood, it becomes one of the most powerful tools in JavaScript.

 ---